 Laminates and wood fibreboards

 Laminate and wood fibreboards can be flame retarded with Apyrum.
-Examples of products that can be processed include MDFs, HDFs, Particleboard, OSBs, Plywood, Veneer, Board on frame, Honeycomb, Corrugated Cardboard, and other spacer materials and discs.
+Examples of products that can be processed include MDFs, HDFs, Particleboard, OSBs, Plywood, Veneer, Board on frame, Honeycomb, Corrugated Cardboard, and other spacer materials and boards.

 Impregnation and application process